 Does your pond have a high density of fish?

 This issue goes both ways.
 While larger fish may eat the dragonfly nymphs, the nymphs will in turn prey on baby fish fry.
-If you have a high density of fish, they may be competing for food and can gobble up the dragonfly larvae.
+If you have a high density of fish, they may be competing for food and can be more likely to gobble up the dragonfly larvae.
 A pond with a healthy proportion of fish relative to its size should be sufficient to support both your established fish population and the aquatic dragonfly nymphs.

 Fun Facts about Dragonflies